 TIP: These Laptop cooling software may interest you.

 If your battery is considerably old, you should replace it.
-If you cannot, for some reasons, I would advise you to remove the battery and run the laptop on direct power supply.
+If you cannot, for some reason, I would advise you to remove the battery and run the laptop on the direct power supply.
 Older batteries tend to take in more power and can overheat in no time.
 Continuing with an old and exhausted battery is dangerous.
 If you are not sure about the health of your battery, Windows 7 and above tell you if you need to replace it.
 You can also use the battery health checker or battery maintenance software provided by the manufacturer of your laptop.
-Some third-party software too exist that help you determine the health of your battery.
+Some third-party software too, exists that helps you determine the health of your battery.
 If interested, please read Laptop Battery Optimization Guide on The Windows Club.

 Laptop batteries are always a danger as are other products such as a pressure cooker etc. Your safety depends on how you use them.
 The only mantra to stay safe is to handle your gadgets with care.
 For more information on using batteries, please refer to the product manual pertaining to your product.